truelockmc/PC-Optimus/README.md

 4. Run `PC-Optimus.py`.

+5. If you ran it once, you can also access it from the Start Menu by searching PCOptimus

-5. For help, join our [Discord server](https://discord.gg/36bPs8cQ5B).
+6. For help, join our [Discord server](https://discord.gg/36bPs8cQ5B).

 ### Using the `.exe` File